Discover how to spend the perfect weekend in Scottsdale! I'll take you through what to do in Scottsdale, AZ, where to eat, hike, and more!

 SEE MY OTHER SCOTTSDALE AND ARIZONA BLOG POSTS!

-Do you live in Arizona or visit often?
-How would you spend a weekend in Scottsdale?
-Share your top recommendations for what to do in Scottsdale, AZ in the comments below!
+live in Arizona or visit often?
+Share how you would spend a weekend in Scottsdale, AZ in the comments below!